 Pathaan gave Talvin a cassette tape.
 It was a move that in hindsight also chartered his destiny.
 Talvin loved it and asked Pathaan to play.

-“I made trips to Southall and bought Indian classical music and spent a fortune on CDs by Zakir Hussain, Bill Laswell as well as spoken word like Alan Watts which I was mixing over everything.
+“I made trips to Southall and bought stacks of Indian classical music and CDs by Zakir Hussain, Bill Laswell as well as spoken word like Alan Watts which I was mixing over everything.
 I was definitely different from everyone else because I had the dance music background.
 I brought the house 4x4 and even eclectic big beat vibe, but I knew I wanted to slow it down and mix in the classical.”

 His move out of the bedroom into the dancefloor was complete.
 Things were bubbling along nicely.
 Life was good.

 Then one day in 1997, in walked David Bowie.

 It was another Talvin Singh night in another venue.
 The star DJ had not turned up.
 Pathaan was on the decks, Bowie listened, and he liked it.